Course Development Grants for UNC-Chapel Hill Faculty

 - Domestic travel does not require prior approval from the U.S. Department of Education.

 - Funding of international travel is contingent upon the approval of the U.S. Department of Education.
-If the grant is used to pay for airfare, the traveler must comply with the Fly America Act, which requires traveling as far as possible on a U.S. carrier.
+If the grant is used to pay for airfare, the traveler must comply with the Fly America Act, which requires traveling as far as possible on a U.S. carrier. ***Note: UNC is currently restricting its support for international travel, in line with state government guidelines.
+Please contact Kevin Fogg if you intend to submit a proposal with international travel.

 - To obtain an approval for an international trip, the applicant needs to submit a Travel Authorization request at least 40 days prior to the departure date to the U.S. Department of Education through the Carolina Asia Center.
 The traveler must not purchase the air ticket prior to the approval of the trip by the U.S. Department of Education.
 A final draft itinerary must be shared with the Associate Director of the Carolina Asia Center, who will submit a Travel Authorization request on behalf of the traveler along with the following details: 1) purpose of the trip 2) amount request and 3) what the Title VI funding will cover for the trip.